girobusan/latid/README.md

 - [ ] Better WYSIWYG in block editor
 - [ ] Rework local server (cleaner API)
+- [ ] Create markdown files from GUI

 ### Maybe plans (_may_ be imlemented)